ChenKen9869/DCA-IOT-system/README.md

 10. When finish testing, remember to end the rule.

-    Or, you may have to **change the rule's status in MySQL terminal manually**.
+    If you just close the service without end the rule, you should **change the rule's status in MySQL manually**.

     ```sql
     UPDATE rules SET stat='Inactive' WHERE id=id_of_the_test_rule;